Idlewild, Michigan: The height of popularity (1920s–1964)

 After segregation and enforced segregation of Jim Crow laws made it nearly impossible for African Americans to thrive in American society, many searched for a safe haven.
-Idlewild became a place where one could be within miles of prominent cities such as Chicago, while remaining concealed within the surrounding woods of the newfound African American community.
+Idlewild became a place where one could be within miles of prominent cities such as Chicago and Detroit, while remaining concealed within the surrounding woods of the newfound African American community.
 As this new black intelligentsia began to settle in the community, some relocated as activists and members of Marcus Garvey's Universal Negro Improvement Association (UNIA), some as followers of Du Bois' National Association for the Advancement of Colored People (NAACP), others as believers of the late Booker T. Washington's political machine, and others as potential investors.
-For the majority of these professionals who brought their families, the idea of land ownership conveyed black social status and membership in this community, something that enforced segregation prevented African Americans from obtaining beyond the community of Idlewild.
+For the majority of these professionals who brought their families, the idea of land ownership conveyed black social status and membership in this community, something that enforced segregation had prevented African Americans from obtaining beyond the community of Idlewild.
 Eventually, Idlewild would become known as the "Black Eden of Michigan".

 Idlewild gained national stature among African Americans during the period between the World Wars.
 For example, the Idlewild Land Owners Association had members from over thirty-four states in the country.
 In addition, the Purple Palace, the Flamingo, the Paradise Club, Idlewild Club, Rosanna Tavern, and Pearl's Bar provided summer entertainment for tourists and employment opportunities for seasonal and year-round residents in the community.
 The Pere Marquette Railroad built a branch line to the area by 1923, a post office opened that same year, and the Idlewild Fire Department was established soon after.
 Following the flow of these significant establishments, a host of new entrepreneurs began entering the community.
 With new establishments on the rise, and the growing population of people, Idlewild began to mirror the appearance of a prominent American society.
 By the mid-1920s, over 6,000 people had purchased some 17,000 lots in the area.